-Flexible, wide strain sensing range and lightweight sensors are showing increasing significance in structural health monitoring compared with conventional hard sensors which typically have a small strain range, heavyweight, and large volume.
-In this work, salt particle precipitation and mechanical coating methods are used to fabricate porous graphene platelet (GNP)/polydimethylsiloxane (PDMS) flexible sensors for tension health monitoring.
-The signal transformation through the Back Propagation (BP) algorithm is integrated to allow the overall monitoring data comparable with other sensors.
-The results reveal that the flexible sensor with low content of GNP (0.1 wt%-0.25 wt%) leads to better flexibility, allowing tensile strains are all over 200%.
-In addition, due to the enhanced deformation capacity of the pore structures, it reaches high sensitivity (1-1000) under 65% strain and a fast response time (70 ms) under 5% strain at 60 mm/min.
-It also shows high performance through the fatigue test (20,000 cycles) under 5% strain and can effectively responds to bending and torsion.
-Meantime, the sensor shows an obvious response to temperature.
-Overall, the prepared ﬂexible composite sensor in this work has the advantages of wide strain sensing range, full coverage conductive network, and lightweight, and shows the potential in structure health monitoring in the near future.
+Flexible, lightweight sensors with a wide strain-sensing range are showing increasing significance in structural health monitoring compared with conventional hard sensors, which typically have a small strain range, are heavyweight, and have a large volume.
+In this work, salt particle precipitation and mechanical coating methods are used to fabricate porous graphene nanoplatelet (GNP)/polydimethylsiloxane (PDMS) flexible sensors for tension monitoring in structural health applications.
+The signal transformation through the Back Propagation (BP) algorithm is integrated to provide monitoring data that are comparable with other sensors.
+The results reveal that the flexible sensors with a low content of GNPs (0.1-0.25 wt%) possess better flexibility, allowing tensile strains over 200% to be measured.
+In addition, due to the enhanced deformation capacity of the pore structures, they can achieve high sensitivity (1-1000) under 65% strain, and a fast response time (70 ms) under 10% strain at 60 mm min −1.
+They also show high performance in the fatigue test (20 000 cycles) under 5% strain, and can effectively respond to bending and torsion.
+In addition, the sensors show an obvious response to temperature.
+Overall, the prepared flexible composite sensors in this work have the advantages of a wide strain-sensing range, a full-coverage conductive network, and being lightweight, and show potential for structural health monitoring in the near future.

 Bibliographical noteOpen Access CC BY NC

 - High sensitivity